khanhh98/MechaCar_Statistical_Analysis/README.md

 This is t-test results fot lot 3 against mean PSI of the population

 Since the p-value is higher than the significant level 0.05 which can not reject the null hypothesis.
 Therefore, the PSI level of lot 3 is approximate same as the mean population

+## Study Design: MechaCar vs Competition

+There are few statistical study we can implement that can quantify how MechaCar performs against the competition In this particular study, we can compare the maintenance cost and safety rating